dzangolab/fastify/packages/graphql/README.md

 export default schema;
 ```

-Export the resolvers and schema from `src/graphql/index.ts` file:
+Export the resolvers and schema from the `src/graphql/index.ts` file:

 ```typescript
 export { default as resolvers } from "./resolvers";